- Mr O Sammons

 About the subject:

-Key Stage 3 Music is taught in mixed ability form groups for 2 hours per fortnight.
+Key Stage 3 Music is taught in mixed ability form groups – Year 7 are taught for 1 hour per fortnight and Years 8&9 for 2 hours per fortnight.
 Pupils study a wide variety of music topics and progress according to their individual capabilities via the three strands of Performing (Vocal & Instrumental), Composing & Appraising (Listening).
 Homework is set as appropriate to the tasks.
 Pupils are assessed regularly in all 3 areas in class and also sit an annual examination in Appraising & Knowledge.

 - Learning about Music of various styles for the Listening Examination